monsonite/Bit-Serial-ALU/README.md

 The bit serial approach is to reduce the hardware in the ALU and datapaths.
 This becomes particularly advantageous in 16 and 32 bit processors.
 However modern memory already used well established parallel buses and there is no expense to these other than the tracks that they require on the pcb.

-The file "min_calc_1"  is a bit serial ALU with a manual push-switch input and a basic hex output display.
-The purpose of this design is to exercise and prove the functionality of the bit serial ALU.
-The inputs and outputs already exist as parallel registers, so they will interface easily to the parallel memory bus.

-"min_calculator_7" extends the ALU, improves the instruction decoding and adds a simple state machine "SPI Sequencer".
-It also includes a 74xx299 universal shift register which is compatible with interfacing to a parallel bus.
-This is one stepon the journey to a complete bit serial cpu with SPI compatibility.

-The next step is to add a parallel memory interface, and convert the bit serial ALU into a fully functioning stored program cpu.